 Estimated 08/21 Valuation: $10B

-If you’re new to terms like “SPAC” and “IPO,” check out a few of our previous blog posts covering different ways to go public:
+If you’re new to terms like “SPAC” and “IPO,” check out a few of our previous blog posts covering information about IPOs and the different ways to go public:

 - What’s the Difference Between an IPO and a Direct Listing?